 ECL has become a leader in identifying chemicals of emerging concern.
 ECL scientists were the first to report the record levels of a class of flame retardants, i.e., polybrominated diphenylethers (PBDEs) in the blood of Californians.
 This led to the first legislative ban in the US and to the protection of California’s children, adults, wildlife, and environment from PBDEs.
 With the phase out of PBDEs, however, other flame retardants were introduced into products, some of which are known carcinogens.

-In order to provide information to DTSC's Safer Consumer Products Program, ECL is developing methods to identify chemicals that could present risks to Californians.
-For example, ECL is working on new methods to efficiently detect and measure CEC, including newer flame retardants, polyfluorinated and perfluorinated chemicals, synthetic musks and other fragrance compounds in environmental (ground water, dust) and biological (human and wildlife tissues) samples.
-ECL also is exploring the identification of new, previously unknown chemicals in products, dust and biological samples.
-This new capability will help:
+ECL supports DTSC’s Safer Consumer Products Program by developing methods to identify chemicals that could present risks to Californians.
+For example, ECL is working on new methods to efficiently detect and measure newer flame retardants, polyfluorinated and perfluorinated (PFAS) chemicals, synthetic musks and other fragrance compounds in environmental (ground water, dust) and biological (human and wildlife tissues) samples.